Effects of dynamical capture on two equal-mass nonspinning black holes: Black hole properties

 \subsection{Analysis of radiated mass and BH areas}

-Finally, we evaluate the radiated mass during the merger.
+Finally, we evaluate the radiated \c{energy} during the merger.
 When two BHs coalesce, they emit large amounts of energy and angular momentum as gravitational waves.
-The remaining angular momentum contributes to the final spin, while part of the emitted energy corresponds to a loss in total mass.
-Consequently, the mass of the final BH is smaller than the combined mass of the progenitors, allowing us to define the radiated mass for an equal-mass system as:
+The remaining angular momentum contributes to the final spin, while \cb{the remaining energy defines the final BH energy}.
+Consequently, the \cb{spin and energy} of the final BH \cb{are} smaller than the \cb{total angular momentum and energy} of the progenitors, \cb{respectively}.

-Here, $m$ is the mass of one of the BHs before the merger.
-Because of horizon absorption, in general $2m\neq M$, where $M$ is the total initial mass of the system.
-To properly account for this, we evaluate $m$ at a time $30M$ before the merger.
+\c{Using GW energy flux at a distance $r^*=80M$ we calculate the cumulative energy loss of the system during the merger to compute how much energy was radiated away during the formation of the final BH.
+Although the energy flux is evaluated at a finite extraction radius $r^*=80M$, this distance is sufficiently large that near-zone effects are negligible and the waveform is already in the radiation zone.}

-The results are shown in the lower left panel of Fig.~\ref{fig: fin-ext-spins}, where we find that more head-on collisions emit more mass as GW radiation, and that more relativistic encounters radiate a larger fraction of the total mass.
-These mergers radiate roughly between $3\%$ and $6\%$ of the total initial mass as GWs; a range consistent with typical LVK observations (for instance, GW150914 radiated about $4.6\%$ of its total mass~\cite{Abbott_2016,Abbott_2023}).
+The results are shown in the lower left panel of Fig.~\ref{fig: fin-ext-spins}, where we find that more head-on collisions emit more \c{energy} as GW radiation, and that more relativistic encounters radiate a larger fraction of the total \cb{energy}.
+These mergers radiate roughly between $\c{1.8}\%$ and $\c{6}\%$ of the total initial \cb{energy} as GWs; a range consistent with typical LVK observations (for instance, GW150914 radiated about $4.6\%$ of its total mass~\cite{Abbott_2016,Abbott_2023}).